alxwdm/DRLND_projects/p2_continuouscontrol/Report.md

 * After initializing the critic `Q(s,a|th_c)` and the actor `mu(s,a|th_a)`, the agent collects experience tuples `(s, a, r, s')` from interacting with the environment.
 * When enough samples are available, a mini-batch of experiences is drawn from the replay buffer.
 * The TD-estimate `r + gamma * Q(s',a|th_c)` is used to train the critic (using fixed Q-targets).
 * The sampled policy-gradient is used to train the actor, where the loss of the actor is the state-value calculated by the critic with the actions taken by the actor: `actor_loss = -critic_local(states, actions_pred).mean()`.
+The intuition behind this loss is that the actor takes a gradient ascent step towards higher expected return.
 * More experiences are collected and the fixed target networks are (soft-)updated.
 The exploration is controlled by adding noise to the actor with a so called Ornstein-Uhlenbeck process.

 # Neural Network Architecture and Hyperparameters